 Snorkel Morning has arrived.
-We shall shortly test the twin perils/challenges of flotation and solar radiation.
+We shall shortly test the twin seashore perils/challenges of flotation and solar radiation.
 A hearty breakfast acts as ballast.
 Note: Australia is a land of orange-yolked eggs.
 Packing towels and t-shirts, sun screen and water, off we fucking go.
 Snorkels and flippers are available for rent at the Ningaloo Marine Park HQ.
-Ningaloo Reef, the largest fringing coral reef in Australia, one of the few reefs of any kind on the western shores of any place, and the only large reef in the world found so close to a landmass that it’s theoretically an easy snorkel from shore, is host to a bounty of ocean life.
+Ningaloo Reef, a fringing reef, is the only large reef in the world found so close to a landmass that it’s theoretically an easy snorkel from shore.
+And Ningaloo is one of the few reefs of any kind on the western coast of any place and hosts a bounty of ocean life.